Find Trade Colleges

 Read full report on Precision Metal Working at Waukesha County Technical College

-Wisconsin Indianhead Technical College ranked #8 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin list.
+Wisconsin Indianhead Technical College came in at #8 in this year’s edition of the Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin ranking.
 WITC is a small public school located in the rural area of Shell Lake.

-In-state tuition fees for undergraduate students at WITC are $4,570 per year.
+The average tuition and fees for an in-state undergraduate at WITC are $4,570 a year.
 After completing their Undergraduate Certificate, precision metal working graduates from WITC carry an average student debtload of $6,173.

-With a ranking of #9, Lakeshore Technical College did quite well on this year’s best value schools for precision metal working students working on their undergraduate certificate.
+Lakeshore Technical College landed the #9 spot in the 2023 rankings for the best value undergraduate certificate precision metal working programs.
 Located in the rural area of Cleveland, LTC is a public college with a small student population.

 In-state tuition fees for undergraduate students at LTC are $4,303 per year.
 On average, precision metal working graduates from LTC take out $7,520 in student loans while working on their Undergraduate Certificate.

-Gateway Technical College landed the #10 spot in the 2023 rankings for the best value undergraduate certificate precision metal working programs.
-Gateway Technical College is a moderately-sized public school located in the midsize suburb of Kenosha.
+Gateway Technical College ranked #10 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin list.
+Gateway Technical College is a moderately-sized public school located in the suburb of Kenosha.

 In-state tuition fees for undergraduate students at Gateway Technical College are $4,766 per year.
 While working on their Undergraduate Certificate, precision metal working majors at Gateway Technical College accumulate an average of around $9,847 in student debt.